muhamharis/Soil-Types-Identification/README.md

   3. information on soil type based on the results of vector formation
 * Feature vectors are extracted from images using color histogram method
 * Both feature vectors of soil image and query image are calculated using Euclidean distance and Manhattan distance.
 * The result of this calculation shows similarity between two images.
-The smaller the result, the more similar the images
+The smaller the result, the more similar the images.
+Thus, types of soil can be identified

 ## Getting Started